saquibmian/nunit-xml-parser/README.md

-# nunit-xml-parser
+# tests-parser

-A parser for the NUnit XML test results format.
+A parser for several test results formats.
 The tool dumps to JSON.

 # usage

-`-file {file}` will output an array of test results defined in the results file.
+`-file {file} -format {format}` will output an array of test results defined in the results file of the specified format.

 ```
 $ nunit-xml-parser -file random.xml